DongChunL/Git-Bash-Practice/readme.txt

+Creating a new branch is quike
+Creating a new branch is quike and easy
-Creating a new branch is quikc
+Creating a new branch is quike && easy